awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Checkout was showing wrong total price when certain fees were applied to the cart.
 * Fix: Plugin row meta linked to non-existent "Getting Started" page.
 * Fix: There was a typo in the link to our site when showing an error message for a license key.
+* Fix: Incorrect function name in new EDD_Discount class was being checked.

 = 2.7, February 13, 2017 =
 * New: Introduced EDD_Cart class for managing the shopping cart contents.